ethanmoffat/EndlessClient/README.md

 <a name="AdditionalGameInfo" />Running the game - additional info
 ----------------

 You will need a copy of eoserv set up and running, or another Endless Online server to connect to.
-The client binary is now distributed with a config file that points at the eoserv instance I use for testing (ewmoffat.ddns.net:8078).
-You can also go to eoserv.net and build/configure eoserv to run locally, or change the config file to point to a different server.
+I am self-hosting a test instance of EOSERV at ewmoffat.ddns.net:8078.
+You can also go to eoserv.net and build/configure eoserv to run locally, or change the config file to point to a different server such as [game.eoserv.net](https://game.eoserv.net/).

-*Note: the auto-login button is not in the new code base yet.
-Since the in-game state isn't built up yet, it hasn't been added back in.*
+*Note: the auto-login button mentioned below is not in the new code base yet.
+Since the in-game state isn't built up yet, it hasn't been added back in.
+I will most likely re-enable it once the in-game logic comes together a little more.*

 The auto-login button in debug builds has been disabled unless you specify a username/password in a separate config file.
 Create a file name "local.config" and add the following to it: